 What do I look for?

 Up to half of children and adults infected with rubella don’t develop any symptoms.
 For those with symptoms, rubella is usually a mild illness with low fever, headache, tiredness, red eyes, runny nose, joint pains, swollen and tender glands and/or rash.
 Joint pain is more common in adults, especially women.
 The swollen glands are usually behind the ears and at the back of the head.
 The rash is red, faint and can be itchy.
 It usually begins on the face and spreads down to the feet within 24 hours and lasts 1-3 days.
 Symptoms develop 2 to 3 weeks after coming into contact with someone infected with rubella.

 There is no treatment for rubella and symptoms usually resolve on their own.
 Antibiotics are not effective because the disease is caused by a virus.
 If you are diagnosed with rubella, you must remain isolated at home for 7 days after your rash first appears.
 Babies with congenital rubella syndrome are considered infectious for months after birth and must be carefully followed by a doctor.

 - Keep up to date with vaccinations and speak to your doctor/health care provider about your need for other vaccines.

 - Wash your hands thoroughly with soap and water or use hand sanitizer when hands are not visibly dirty.

-- Cover your mouth when coughing or sneezing and encourage others to do the same.
+- Cough or sneeze into your elbow and encourage others to do the same.

 - Wash your hands after handling nose and throat discharges (i.e., after disposal of facial tissues containing nose and throat discharges).